samuel-hunter/posix-shm/README.md

 - Bindings for `shm_open`, `ftruncate`, `mmap`, `munmap`, `shm_unlink`, `close`, and `fchmod`.
 - `shm-open` appears more like `open` from the CL standard.
 - `shm-open*`, for creating anonymous shm objects.

-Features to provide in the future:

-- `fstat`.
-My current struggle implementing this is that trying to call `ffi:fstat` signals the error that it's undefined.
-- `fchown`.
-My struggle here is that autowrap doesn't even see this as a symbol.
-- Pre-compiling flags to their foreign integer values when they're `constantp`.
-  This is low-priority, since I don't foresee the shm API being in the middle of a hotspot in code.

 ## Usage